header-banner-plantbased-diabetes.jpg

 Plant-Based Diets and Diabetes

 The prevalence of diabetes has been increasing over the past few decades.
 In 2019, about 463 million adults worldwide were diabetic, the majority living in low-and middle-income countries, with that number estimated to reach 700 million adults worldwide by 2045.
-But could a plant based diet play a role in helping prevent and treat diabetes?
+Could a plant-based diet play a role in helping prevent and treat diabetes?

 What is Diabetes?